Clats97/ClatScope/README.md

 ---

-## Installation
+### Installation Instructions

-1. **Clone the Repository (or download the zip)**:
+1. Clone the repository or download the ZIP file:

     git clone https://github.com/Clats97/ClatScope.git

-2. **Install Dependencies**:
+2. Install dependencies:
-    Open command prompt and write:

     pip install phonenumbers openai requests pystyle dnspython email-validator beautifulsoup4 whois tqdm magic pillow PyPDF2 openpyxl python-docx pptx mutagen tinytag

- 3. **Run the Script**:
-    Click on the Python file or open it in Visual Studio Code.
+3. Execute the script via Python or an IDE, such as Visual Studio Code.

-## Usage
-When you run the script, it will present you with a menu.
-Simply type the number corresponding to the function you wish to use, and follow the on-screen prompts.
-For example:
+### User Guide

+Upon launching ClatScope Info Tool, you will encounter an interactive menu.
+Select options based on your required OSINT operations:

-- **IP Info Search** – Option [1]
+* **IP Info Search:** \[Option 1]
-- **Deep Account Search** – Option [2]
+* **Deep Account Search:** \[Option 2]
-- **DNS Search** – Option [4]
-- etc.

-- **IN ORDER FOR THE PASSWORD STRENGTH ANALYZER TO WORK PROPERLY, YOU MUST OPEN CLATSCOPE INFO TOOL IN THE FOLDER THAT HAS "PASSWORDS.TXT"**
+* **DNS Search:** \[Option 4]

+Ensure `passwords.txt` is present in the script directory for optimal password analysis performance.
+The provided dictionary file includes millions of common passwords.

+### API Key Requirements

-- You will need to enter your own Perplexity, Have I Been Pwned, Hunter, Hudson Rock, Castrick, Predicta, RapidAPI API keys to use all the features in this tool (unless you subscribe to the above mentioned service).
+For full functionality, input your own API keys from Perplexity, Have I Been Pwned, Hunter, Hudson Rock, Castrick, Predicta, and RapidAPI unless using the subscription service.
-- If you want to use the password strength checker against a dictionary or known common-passwords file, place your dictionary file as passwords.txt in the same directory as the script.
-There is already a dictionary file in the installation package with millions of common passwords.
-- **Important:** If you do not have valid API keys, the related external queries (e.g. person search, reverse phone lookup, business search, travel risk search, Botometer search) will fail or return errors.

-**THIS TOOL IS NOT PERFECT.
-THERE IS STILL ROOM FOR IMPROVEMENT, AND I AM WORKING ON ADDING NEW FEATURES AND REFINEMENTS.
-SOMETIMES A USERNAME SEARCH WILL RESULT IN A FALSE POSITIVE AND/OR THE URL WILL NOT RESOLVE.
-IT HAS BEEN TESTED AND IS ACCURATE, BUT NOT 100% ACCURATE.
-VERIFY THE OUTPUTS IF YOU ARE NOT SURE.**
+### Accuracy and Improvements

+ClatScope Info Tool is rigorously tested, yet not infallible.
+Occasional false positives may occur, particularly with username searches.
+Always validate outputs carefully.
+Continuous enhancements and additional features are regularly implemented.

-## Contributing
+### Contributing

-1. Fork this repository`
+To contribute, please:

+* Fork the repository.
-2. Create a new Pull Request
+* Submit a Pull Request.
-3. Email me at skyline92x@pm.me for feature requests or ideas.

-I welcome any improvements or additional OSINT features!

-**Author**
+* Send suggestions or feature requests to [skyline92x@pm.me](mailto:skyline92x@pm.me).

+### Author Information

-Joshua M Clatney (Clats97)
+**Joshua M Clatney (Clats97)**

 Ethical Pentesting Enthusiast

-Copyright 2024-2025 Joshua M Clatney (Clats97) All Rights Reserved
+Copyright © 2024-2025 Joshua M Clatney (Clats97) All Rights Reserved

+### Disclaimer

+This software is provided "as-is," without warranties of any kind.
+The author disclaims liability for misuse or vulnerabilities.
+Use responsibly and ethically in compliance with applicable laws, regulations, and best practices.

 **DISCLAIMER: This project comes with no warranty, express or implied.
 The author is not responsible for abuse, misuse, or vulnerabilities.
 Please use responsibly and ethically in accordance with relevant laws, regulations, legislation and best practices.**